-Saliva-based testing allows the University to dramatically increase our screening testing capacity for the Spring semester.
-Through our partnership with Penn Medicine, we can offer as many as 40,000 screening tests per week beginning in January.
-This FDA-approved, saliva-based assay protocol is just as effective as the protocols we’ve had in place this Fall.
+Saliva-based testing allows the University to dramatically increase our screening testing capacity.
+Through our partnership with Penn Medicine, we can offer as many as 40,000 screening tests per week.
+This FDA-approved, saliva-based assay protocol is effective.

 What method is used for SARS-CoV-2 testing in the Penn Cares program?